Sleep Apnea Signs & Symptoms Hampton Roads, VA

 What Is Causing Me To Snore While I Sleep?

-It wasn’t long ago that people would laugh or simply become annoyed and sleep in another room if they had to deal with a loud snorer.
+Not long ago, people would laugh or simply become annoyed and sleep in another room if they had to deal with a loud snorer.
 You rarely see comedy movies or television shows that portray snoring as funny.
 That is because we have learned that snoring often means that there is a much deeper medical condition causing the issue.
 If you are a snorer, these reasons can cause you to snore:

 Your Age: Most of us already know that when you get older, your body begins to lose muscle tone.
-This requires your body to give more effort for simple exercises such as sleeping.
+This requires your body to put more effort into simple exercises such as sleeping.
 Your tongue and throat muscles will also lose some muscle definition.

-Your Weight: Chances are, if you are overweight, then you will be a snorer.
-This is due to the excess fatty tissues that build up inside your thought on top of little or poor muscle tone.
+Your Weight: Chances are that you will be a snorer if you are overweight.
+This is due to the excess fatty tissues that build up inside your throat, on top of little or poor muscle tone.
 This will cause heavy and even violent snoring.

 Your Bad Habits: If you are a heavy smoker or drinker, chances are, you are also a common snorer.
 Drinking alcohol before bed is a factor that causes regular snoring.
-Alcohol increases the relaxation of your muscles which will disrupt airflow, causing you to snore.
-Smoking, on the other hand, will cause irritation and inflammation to your nasal passages and throat muscles which will also disrupt airflow causing you to snore.
+Alcohol increases the relaxation of your muscles, which will disrupt airflow, causing you to snore.
+Conversely, smoking will cause irritation and inflammation to your nasal passages and throat muscles, disrupting airflow and causing you to snore.

 Schedule A Sleep Study

-Are you concerned that you might be at risk for a sleep disorder or have experienced any of the above-mentioned symptoms on a regular basis?
+Are you concerned that you might be at risk for a sleep disorder or have regularly experienced any of the above-mentioned symptoms?
 Discuss your concerns with Dr. Harper at your next routine dental care visit, or schedule a consultation online.
 Dr. Harper will provide free sleep apnea screening, including a discussion of your medical history.

 If it is determined that you may be suffering from sleep apnea or sleep-disordered breathing, Dr. Harper will work with your regular physician to coordinate care.
-We work with local specialists who are dedicated to improving your sleep with accurate diagnosis and appropriate treatments.
+We work with local specialists to improve your sleep with accurate diagnosis and appropriate treatments.
 Call Coastal Sleep & TMJ at (757) 600-6535 today.